Tomitaro Makino: Early life

-Meikōkan became due to school reform, and Makino attended only 2 years before dropping out (though this is misleading, since he had attained the top level for "lower elementary school" thus nearly graduating (Note: The "lower elementary school" which is considered compulsory education, is designed to take normally 4 years for graduation; but actually, levels 1 to 8 of achievement are set, and one could "skip" to higher levels by taking advancement exams.
-Tomitaro had attained level 1, the top level, when he quit.)), and began to study botany in self-taughte manner.
+Meikōkan became Sakawa Elementary School due to gakusei school reform, and Makino attended only 2 years before dropping out (though this is misleading, since he had attained the top level for "lower elementary school" thus nearly graduating (Note: The "lower elementary school" which is considered compulsory education, is designed to take normally 4 years for graduation; but actually, levels 1 to 8 of achievement are set, and one could "skip" to higher levels by taking advancement exams.
+Tomitaro had attained level 1, the top level, when he quit.)), and began to study botany in a self-taught manner.
 He states that he expected to succeed in his family brewery at the time, and was "not contemplating at all" about entering a life of academia.
-He spent a brief period of this time in his youth supporting the Freedom and People's Rights Movementin his hometown Tosa Province.
-(Note: Makino later became consultant to the (est. 1945 by merger).
+He spent a brief period of this time in his youth supporting the Freedom and People's Rights Movement in his hometown Tosa Province.
+(Note: Makino later became consultant to the Zaidan hōjin Itagaki-kai (est. 1945 by merger).
 Itagaki Taisuke from Tosa was the preeminent leader of the movement.)

-He foisted the duty of operating the brewery onto his grandmother and senior manager while he lived a dilettante's life as he pleased.
+He foisted the duty of operating the brewery onto his grandmother and senior manager (bantō) while he lived a dilettante's life as he pleased.
 At age 15, he took up the teaching post at Sakawa Elementary, resigning after 2 years in 1880 (at age 17/18), when he moved to Kōchi city to attend Goshō Gakusha (五松学舎).
 But since this institution concentrated heavily on Chinese learning, it did not please him to attend any of its lectures, and delved into studying geography and botany which were the subjects that interested him.
 Around this time, he was also diligently making handwritten copies of herbal medicinal scholar Ono Ranzan's critique Honzō kōmoku keimō (本草綱目啓蒙) (i.e. "Elucidation of Bencao Gangmu), which developed his knowledge of herbal pharmacology a.
 But his trip to Kōchi did have its windfall, which was getting the acquaintance of Koichirō Naganuma (永沼小一郎).
-Naganuma taughta at (precursor to the Kōchi University Education Department), who was so proficient in English as to privately translate such books as Robert Bentley's Botany and show the manuscripts to Makino.
+Naganuma taught at Kōchi Shihan Gakkō (precursor to the Kōchi University Education Department), who was so proficient in English as to privately translate such books as Robert Bentley's Botany and show the manuscripts to Makino.
 Thus Makino widened his knowledge of western botanical scholarship, learning who the authorities in the field were.
-Makino has state in his autobiography: "My knowledge of botany owes greatly to Naganuma-sensei".
+Makino has stated in his autobiography: "My knowledge of botany owes greatly to Naganuma-sensei".